bll123/ballroomdj4/README.txt

    'Write BDJ3 Compatible Audio Tags' is on).

 Known Issues:
-  MacOS
-    - The windows will not de-iconify (click and hold on the dock icon, then select 'show all windows').
   Windows
     - The marquee position is not saved when it is iconified (close the window instead).